JialiZhang1016/SubspaceIndexing_StiefelGrassmann/README.md

 (6) NWPU_LPP.m

 classfication analysis on nwpu-aerial-images dataset based on Laplacian eigenface and graph Laplacian method, as well as center of mass on Grassmann manifold

+(7) MNIST_LPP.m

+classfication analysis on MNIST dataset based on Laplacian eigenface and graph Laplacian method, as well as center of mass on Grassmann manifold